jhelgert/IliasDownloaderUniMA/README.md

 m.downloadAllFiles()
 ```

-The method `addAllSemesterCourses()` adds all current semester's courses
+The method `addAllSemesterCourses()` adds all courses from the current semester
  by default.
-It's possible to use an individual `semester_pattern` for
+But it's possible to modify the search behaviour by passing a regex
-the search by passing a regex pattern.
+pattern for `semester_pattern`.
 Here are some examples:

 ``` python
 # Add all courses from your ilias main page from year 2020: